patricklouieguallar-sys/etl-stored-procedure-example/README.md

 # SQL Server ETL Pipeline – Movies & YouTube Data

 ## 📌 Overview
-This project demonstrates an end-to-end ETL process using **SQL Server** to load structured CSV data into staging tables using **BULK INSERT** and stored procedures.
+This project showcases an end-to-end ETL pipeline built in **SQL Server** to load structured CSV datasets into staging tables using **BULK INSERT** and T-SQL stored procedures.

-The pipeline focuses on performance, logging, and error handling—common requirements in real-world data engineering and BI environments.
+The solution emphasizes performance, execution monitoring, and defensive error handling—patterns commonly used in production data warehousing and BI environments.

 ---